zero-filtre/k8s-user-provisioner/README.md

 --header 'Content-Type: application/json'
 ```
 This will:
-- Delete all existing namespaces for provisioned users
+- Delete all resources in each namespace for provisioned users (except ResourceQuotas and RoleBindings)
-- Recreate namespaces for all provisioned users
+- Keep the namespaces themselves intact
-- Return statistics about the operation
+- Return statistics about the operation including:
+  - Total users processed
+  - Number of namespaces successfully reset
+  - List of failed resets

 ### Cleanup Old Users